 Jake Ryan is a partner in Latham & Watkins' San Diego office.
-He is a trial lawyer who focuses on intellectual property litigation, white collar criminal defense and government investigations, and other complex business litigation.
+He is the former Global Vice Chair of the firm's Complex Commercial Litigation Practice, and the former Chair of the firm's San Diego Litigation & Trial Department.
+Mr. Ryan is a trial lawyer who focuses on intellectual property litigation, white collar criminal defense and government investigations, and other complex business litigation.
 Mr. Ryan has established a record of successfully resolving cases at trial and by dispositive motions in a wide variety of subject areas, including trade secret misappropriation, unfair competition, and financial fraud.

 As a former federal prosecutor, Mr. Ryan has extensive experience as lead trial counsel in several high-profile jury trials.
 His recent jury trial victories include: